Mirandadaa/mica-gd300/lectures/w2-ae-basics.md

 ## Importing assets
-You can either create graphic assets directly within After Effects or import as multiple file formats that AE supports.
+You can either create graphic assets directly within After Effects or import files into AE.
 They include image(jpg, png, tiff, etc.), video(quicktime, etc.) and audio(mp3, aiff, etc.).
 You can also import working file formats such as PSD and AI.
-AE will preserve all the layer setup.
+All the layer setup will be preserved.

 Here, we will just use simple jpeg images.
 Find five different landscape images and import into After Effects.
 To import, the quickiest way is to select the source files and drag them into the project panel.